Please enable JavaScript

 When the disease worsens or affects vital organs (kidneys, heart and brain), the use of agents capable of further suppressing the immune system becomes necessary.

-Immunosuppressants in cases of severe or treatment-resistant organ involvement in lupus.
+Immunosuppressive therapies in cases of severe or treatment‑resistant organ involvement in lupus.

 For moderate to severe forms of lupus, immunosuppressants such as azathioprine, methotrexate or mycophenolate mofetil may be prescribed.
-Their role is to calm the immune system by reducing the activity of the cells responsible for inflammation: they slow down the multiplication of T and B lymphocytes, decrease the production of pro-inflammatory substances and disrupt the mechanisms of immune activation.
+Their role is to calm the immune system by reducing the activity of the cells responsible for inflammation: they slow the multiplication of T and B lymphocytes, decrease the production of pro-inflammatory substances, and disrupt the mechanisms of immune activation.

-Biologic therapies in the treatment of lupus.
+Biotherapies in the treatment of lupus.

 And what about the specific case of paediatric lupus?